jin-repo/RACCROCHE/README.md

   ### Module 3
   - Step 5: Match synteny blocks between ancestral genome and extant genomes
-  - Step 6: Cluster ancestral contigs into ancestral chromosomes
+  - Step 6: Cluster ancestral contigs into ancestral chromosomes based on contig co-occurrence
-  - Step 7: Painting the extant genomes according to the ancestral chromosomes
+  - Step 7: Paint the extant genomes according to the ancestral chromosomes

   More details can be found in the [diagram of module 3 program architechture and file structure](./documentation/Module3-structure.svg).

   ### Module 4
-  - Step 8: Adapting MCScanX to match ancestral genomes with extant genomes
+  - Step 8: Adapt MCScanX to match ancestral genomes with extant genomes
   - Step 9: Measures of Quality

 See the [manual](./manual.md) for how to install and use the pipeline.